tznind/Wanderer/Cookbook.md

 - Name: Laser Burn
   Severity: 10
 ```
+_./InjurySystems/Lasers.yaml_

-- Default slots (give the player some hands! - `./Slots.yaml`)
+- Give the player some hands!

 ```yaml
 Hand: 2
 ```
+_Slots.yaml_

-Now we need an adjective that ties the ammo clip to the weapon.
+- Now we need an adjective that ties the ammo clip to the weapon.
 Create `./Adjectives.yaml`

 ```yaml
 - Name: LaserPowered
 ```

-Finally we can create our items `./Items.yaml`
+- Finally we can create our items

 ```yaml
 - Name: Laser Clip